 "Over the last several years the funding from the state has been flat, even though our costs go up," says Guerrera.
 "It has become more and more important for us to raise individual donations."

 The Community Foundation for Greater New Haven is a longtime supporter of Fellowship Place, most recently awarding it a $50,000 general operating grant in 2016.

-Fellowship Place also has an organization fund at The Foundation and in the summer 2014 Fellowship Place established the Birgitta Johnson Campership Fund in memory of Birgitta Johnson, who joined its Board in 1998 and served as its chair from 2001 to 2004.
+Fellowship Place also has an organization fund at The Foundation and in the summer of 2014 Fellowship Place established the Birgitta Johnson Campership Fund in memory of Birgitta Johnson, who joined its Board in 1998 and served as its chair from 2001 to 2004.

 Because many who suffer from long-term mental illness have spotty or nonexistent job histories, Fellowship Place uses volunteering as a first step to building a resume.
-Its participants give their time to local soup kitchens, community gardens, animal shelters, and at other nonprofit partners.
+Its participants give their time to local soup kitchens, community gardens, animal shelters, and other nonprofit partners.
 The career services program has secured placements at local grocery stores, delis, and at Goodwill Stores sorting clothes.

 "A lot of the people we serve have self-esteem issues and are very nervous about working in a competitive job.
 We provide a safe nurturing environment," says Guerrera.